EDUCBA Logo

 Substring Mid Function 4

-So, in the above screenshot, the TV7 is the result of the MID Function applied.
+So, in the above screenshot, the TV7 results from the MID Function applied.
 TV7 is the three characters from the 6th position of the text as an example.

 Things to Remember about Substring Function in Excel

-• The substring function is used to get the phone number or code as per requirement.
+• Simply use the substring function to obtain the phone number or code as needed.

-• It is also used to get the domain name of the email id.
+• You can use the substring function to obtain the domain name of the email ID

 • An argument should be put down in the formula as per the requirement.